barlo97/Game/First_Steps.md

 **Delta Time formula is: 1 / Framerate**
 So If my computer runs at 100 FPS this would be: 1 / 100 = 0.01\
 Or if my computer runst at 60 FPS this would be: 1 /60 = 0.016666666666667\
-So for the computer that runs at 100 FPS the new resul tould be:\
+So for the computer that runs at 100 FPS the new result would be:\
 100 * (0,0,200) * 0.01  = 200 units per second\
 60* (0,0,200) * 0.016666666666667 = 200 units per second

 So now we can see how time.delta is used to even out the performance and get the precise representation of how the objects are moving.
-We use it to make sure that the game functions the same when it comes to a certain elements of the game an all computers.
+We use it to make sure that the game functions the same when it comes to a speed of certain elements of the game an all computers.